 We invite external agencies to reinforce our message.

-The Heads of House and House Managers are approachable for students who may need to talk to staff regarding issues or concerns.
+The Heads of Year and Pastoral Managers are approachable for students who may need to talk to staff regarding issues or concerns.

 Respect is one of the core values of our academy.
 Respect is addressed in our Schemes of Learning in both PSHE and Philosophy and Ethics.
 Assemblies focus on respect for others and reinforce the Academy’s message.
 Students know and understand that it is expected and meet our high expectations on a day to day basis by showing respect to everyone, whatever differences we may have.
 The core value of respect underpins our work every day, both in and out of the classroom.

 Tolerance and diversity of religions and beliefs are themes heavily implemented into schemes of learning across philosophy and ethics, PSHE and history, across all year groups at the Academy.
 The philosophy and ethics curriculum in particular fully embraces and respects all different religions, and those also with a humanist or atheist viewpoint.
 All of the six main world religions are addressed in KS3 with a deeper focus in KS4 and KS5.